vess-dev/vess-dev/README.md

 ## 🔭 History

- - Decent with Python, and Rust.
+ - Decent with Golang, Python, and Rust.
- - Okay with CSS, HTML, JS, and SQL.
+ - Okay with CSS, HTML, JS, SQL, and Vue.
  - Familiar with Bash, Lua, and Java.
  - Once looked at ASM, C, C++, and Matlab.